DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Introduction

-A natural idea in this field is to combine the Gaussian mixture model (GMM) \cite{gmm}, which is a highly representative clustering module, with the VAE framework .
-This framework employs GMM as prior to provide with a richer information capacity, while the VAE's powerful representation learning and reconstruction capabilities can overcome the negative impact of the GMM shallow structure on the weak representation of non-linearity \cite{zhou2022comprehensive}.
-However, such frameworks still have limitations, including the need to specify the number of clusters beforehand, which can be challenging when the number is unknown or varies across datasets.
-In Bayesian nonparametric field, previous work tried to replace the parameters of the isotropic Gaussian prior of standard VAE with the stick-breaking proportions of a Dirichlet process \cite{sbvae}.
-Unfortunately, in this case the shape and density of individual component cannot be well defined.
-To address this issue, we propose using the Dirichlet process mixture model (DPMM) \cite{hughes2013memoized} from nonparametric Bayes as a clustering module for our framework.
+To address this issue, we propose using the Dirichlet process mixture model (DPMM) from nonparametric Bayes as a clustering module for our framework.
 DPMM's random probability measure sampled from the base distribution through the stick-breaking process maintains both discrete and continuous characteristics, and the number of components can theoretically reach infinity, overcoming the problem of pre-specifying the number of components.
 Additionally, we use the ``birth'' and ``merge'' behavior provided by DPMM for dynamic feature adaptation, allowing our framework to dynamically adjust the number of components according to the observed data to improve clustering performance.
 Our proposed framework demonstrates superior clustering performance and disentangled representation learning ability in various datasets, specially in facing incremental features, where the number of features in datasets gradually increases during training.
 This study presents novel insights on incorporating DPMM as a prior for the VAE and utilizing the ``birth'' and ``merge'' behavior to dynamically adjust the number of clusters in generative deep clustering framework.